C. Daniel Clemente

-C. Daniel Clemente (born October 14, 1936) is a prominent American attorney, business executive, and consultant.
+C. Daniel Clemente (born October 14, 1936) is an American attorney, business executive, and consultant.
 He is the founder and CEO of Clemente Development Company, Inc., a real estate property management and development company based in Tysons Corner, Virginia.
 Clemente is a noted expert on real estate bankruptcy and corporate liquidation and has served as a court-appointed Receiver and Trustee for numerous companies.
 He is the former chair of the Board of Visitors for George Mason University, holding the position from July 2012 through June 2014.
 He currently serves on the board of directors for the Virginia Economic Development Partnership.

 Early life

 Clemente was born Costantino Daniel Clemente in Manhattan to Louis James and Amelia T. Clemente.
 His father was a surgeon who served in World War II as a Major in the U.S. Army.
 Clemente grew up in Brooklyn, attended the Brooklyn Preparatory School and matriculated to Fordham University, where he received his B.S. in economics in 1958.
 Following a year of postgraduate work at Marquette University, Clemente attended Georgetown University Law Center and was a member of the law review.
 He graduated with a J.D. in 1963 and was admitted to the bar in the same year.